Kurento/kurento-room/kurento-room-doc/src/site/sphinx/room_demo_tutorial.rst

    var kurento = KurentoRoom(wsUri, function (error, kurento) {...}

+The callback parameter is where we'll subscribe to the events emitted by the room.

-If the WebSocket initialization failed, the error object will not be null and we should check the server’s configuration or status.
+If the WebSocket initialization failed, the ``error`` object will not be null and we should check the server's configuration or status.

-Otherwise, we’re good to go and we can create a Room and the local Stream objects.
+Otherwise, we're good to go and we can create a Room and the local Stream objects.
 Please observe that the constraints from the options passed to the local stream (audio, video, data) are being ignored at the moment::